jesusmartinez-garcia/2020-01-21-colchester-workshop/index.md

 [GAP](https://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to discuss, influence, and contribute to the future development of GAP.
-To streamline each meeting, the organizers usually suggest a few main topics to work on during the week.
+To streamline each meeting, the organisers usually suggest a few main topics to work on during the week.

 The meetings are also suitable for advertising recent developments in GAP itself, and its packages, via short talks.
 However, the focus of the meetings